 ... was brought to Knox county, Ohio, by his parents ... in 1811, who settled in Union township near Mt.
 Holly or Gann station.
 William Tucker erected a log cabin which served his family as an abode for a number of years.
 He followed clearing, farming, hunting, and fishing as his vocation.
 There were but few settlers in the neighborhood, and they were far apart at the time of Mr. Tucker's settlement in the township.

-The couple produced these known children -- Elizabeth Tinker, Barnett Tucker, William Tucker, John Tucker, Wilson Tucker, Mary Frances Tucker, James Tucker and perhaps others.
+The couple produced these seven known children, and perhaps others -- Elizabeth Tinker, Barnett Tucker, William Tucker, John Tucker, Wilson Tucker, Mary Frances Tucker and James Tucker.